henrypoydar/couchrest-rails/README.md

     CouchrestRails.fixtures_path  = 'custom/path/to/your/fixtures/from/app/root'
     CouchrestRails.views_path     = 'custom/path/to/your/views/from/app/root'

+## Usage

-Use the rake tasks to create, drop, reset, sync views and load fixtures:
+Use the rake tasks to create, drop, reset, push views and load fixtures:

     rake -T | grep couchdb